awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

    eksctl create fargateprofile --cluster my-cluster --region region-code --name my-service-a --namespace my-apps
    ```

 1. Create a Kubernetes service and deployment\.
-If you have an existing deployment that you want to use with App Mesh, you need to add a label that matches the label that you specified in sub\-step c of [Step 2: Deploy App Mesh resources](#configure-app-mesh), so that the sidecar containers are automatically added to the pods and the pods are redeployed\.
+If you have an existing deployment that you want to use with App Mesh, then you need to deploy a virtual node, as you did in sub\-step `3` of [Step 2: Deploy App Mesh resources](#configure-app-mesh), and update your deployment to make sure that its label matches the label that you set on the virtual node, so that the sidecar containers are automatically added to the pods and the pods are redeployed\.

    1. Save the following contents to a file named `example-service.yaml` on your computer\.
 If you change the namespace name and are using Fargate pods, make sure that the namespace name matches the namespace name that you defined in your Fargate profile\.